TranshumanistAJ/car-price-predicition/README.md

 The target variable is **`selling_price`**, and the model is trained on cleaned and preprocessed data derived from an original used car dataset.

 ---

+## 🔄 Workflow

+The complete data and model pipeline follow this sequence:

+1. **Data Collection**
+   - Raw data is loaded from CSV files located in the `datasets/` directory.

+2. **Data Cleaning & Feature Engineering**
+   - Done in Jupyter notebooks located in `jupyter_notebooks/`.
+   - Includes handling missing values, converting categorical variables, and feature extraction.

+3. **Exploratory Data Analysis (EDA)**
+   - Includes distribution analysis, correlation matrix, and boxplots to detect outliers.

+4. **Hypothesis Testing**
+   - Users interactively test how specific features (e.g., year, fuel type) influence price.

+5. **Model Training**
+   - `RandomForestRegressor` from scikit-learn is used for training.
+   - Trained on processed features with optimal hyperparameters.

+6. **Deployment**
+   - Final model is integrated into Streamlit using a multi-page architecture.

+---